Talkaboutcybersecurity/talkaboutcybersecurity.github.io/bookmark.markdown

 + ### [Rastamouse Blog and Youtube channel](https://rastamouse.me){:target="blank"}

 A personal blog by Daniel Duggan - Director of Zero-Point Security and author of Red Team Ops course and RastaLabs (Hackthebox VIP lab).
-He also has a youtube channel at [https://www.youtube.com/channel/UC4POMTmsuQKrYZQsreYDlLQ](https://www.youtube.com/channel/UC4POMTmsuQKrYZQsreYDlLQ) on his journey to create SharpC2.
+He also has a youtube channel at [Youtube channel](https://www.youtube.com/channel/UC4POMTmsuQKrYZQsreYDlLQ) on his journey to create SharpC2.

 + ### [Red Team Notes](https://dmcxblue.gitbook.io/red-team-notes){:target="blank"}